Therapy for the Highly Sensitive Person in San Antonio

 Being an HSP means your nervous system is naturally wired to feel and process things more deeply than most.
 Borderline Personality Disorder, on the other hand, is a mental health diagnosis that involves intense struggles with self-image, mood, and relationships.

-Sometimes, they can show up together - a person can be highly sensitive and have a diagnosis of BPD.
+Sometimes, they can show up together.
+A person can be highly sensitive and have a diagnosis of BPD.
 But my specialty isn’t in working with BPD.

 I’m here to help you understand and care for your sensitivity, heal attachment wounds, and work through any trauma that may make your emotions feel bigger and harder to hold alone.